schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: otherBlues

-		PS hinting Other Blues calculated from the master's alignment zones.
+		PS hinting Other Blues calculated from the master’s alignment zones.
 Read-only.

 		:type: list